 Coronary artery bypass surgery, also called as coronary artery bypass graft (CABG, pronounced "cabbage") surgery, heart bypass or bypass surgery, is performed to restore blood flow by surgically intervening to an obstructed coronary artery.
 It uses blood vessels taken from another part of the patient’s body to bypass blocked or narrowed coronary arteries.
 By creating this new pathway, it improves blood and oxygen flow to the patient’s heart muscle.

-Patients may have severe chest pain caused by narrowing of several arteries and vessels cannot provide muscles enough blood and oxygen even during a light exercises or at rest.
+Patients may have severe chest pain caused by narrowing of several arteries and vessels cannot provide muscles enough blood and oxygen even during a light exercise or at rest.
 Although angioplasty is the first considered treatment, for some types of blockages, coronary bypass surgery may be the best option.

 If the left main coronary artery is severely narrowed or blocked.
 This artery supplies most of the blood to the left ventricle.

 Neither surgery nor endovascular treatment techniques does not cure the underlying heart disease that caused blockages in the first place.
 These treatment modalities are basically treating the outcome of the underlying condition.